Overview of gun laws by nation: Malta

 Firearms are allowed in Malta for sport shooting, collection and hunting purposes.
 To get firearm license one must join a shooting or collectors club for training, which will issue a recommendation letter for the police, after which applicant must pass knowledge of firearm safety and the Arms Act.
 After successfully completing every step one will get license.

 There are 102,610 registered firearms (or 22 per 100 people), including 56,000 shotguns, 10,553 pistols, 7,856 rifles, 5,369 revolvers, 501 machine guns, 477 sub-machine guns, 633 combat shotguns, 22 cannons, 7 humane killers and 2 rocket launchers.

 Law allow carrying firearms while hunting, with 10,544 licensed to do so on land and 247 on sea.
 Carrying loaded firearms outside of hunting grounds or shooting range is illegal.
 Automatic firearms are allowed only if they were produced before 1946.

 Netherlands

-In the Netherlands, gun ownership is restricted to law enforcement, hunters, collectors and target shooters (self-defense is generally not a valid reason to own firearms, but exceptions are possible).
-A hunting license requires passing a hunters safety course and an exam.
-To own a gun for target shooting, the applicant must have been a member of a shooting club for a year.
+In the Netherlands, gun ownership is restricted to hunters, collectors and target shooters.
 People with felonies, drug addictions, and mental illnesses may not possess firearms.
 To be a collector one has to limit oneself to a specific area of expertise and demonstrate a serious and thorough knowledge of that area, for instance through publications or lectures.

-Once obtained, firearms must be stored in a safe and are annually inspected by police (every 3 years when over 25).
-Legally owned firearms may only be used in self-defense as a last resort.
-Fully automatic firearms are only allowed on a special permit (usually issued to collectors), but there are otherwise few restrictions: semi-automatics, handguns, and magazines of all sizes are legal, as are all types of non-armourpiercing, non-incendiary or non-explosive ammunition.
-Silencers require special permission.
-A licensed target shooter may only have five firearms registered to his or her license at one time (hunters seven, collectors unlimited) but exceptions are possible.
-Antique firearms (not replicas or center fire cartridge revolvers) are free to own when originally designed and produced for black powder and not at any time officially proofed and stamped for nitro powder.
+Once obtained, firearms must be stored in a safe and are inspected annually by the police (every 3 years when over 25).
+Legally owned firearms may only be used in self-defence as a last resort.